rwrotson/song-guess-game/readme.md

 # songs-roulette

 *A terminal game to play with friends, lovers and music geeks!
-Who knows own music library better?
+Who knows own music library better?*
-Do you really can tell the difference between "Hey Jude" and "Strawberry Fields Forever" by 1-sec sample?
+*Do you really can tell the difference between "Hey Jude" and "Strawberry Fields Forever" by 1-sec sample?*
-Between "And I Love Her" and "PS I Love You"?
+*Between "And I Love Her" and "PS I Love You"?*
-Then how about 0.5 seconds?
+*Then how about 0.5 seconds?*
-Need a clue?..
+*Need a clue?..*
-Roll the roulette!*
+*Roll the roulette!*

 Try to guess random songs from your music library.
-You can repeat question sample or listen .
+You can repeat question sample or listen to additional samples from the same song as clues.
-Broadly configurable game params: random algorithms, rules, mechanics and appearance in the terminal.
+Broadly configurable game params: try different algorithms for selection, bend rules and mechanics, change the appearance of the game in the terminal.

+# Requirements

 All you need to start game is a directory with music files inside for every player.
 Game supports `mp3-`, `flac-` and `wav-`files as sources of audio.